scylladb/care-pet/docs/getting-started.md

 ### Deploying the Application in ScyllaDB Cloud

 Using the ScyllaDB Cloud [Terraform provider](https://registry.terraform.io/providers/scylladb/scylladbcloud/latest/docs), you can easily spin up new ScyllaDB Cloud clusters.
-Complete this tutorial quicker by creating a a new `t3.micro` cluster (which is the smallest and cheapest possible instance) in ScyllaDB Cloud.
+Complete this tutorial quicker by creating a new `t3.micro` cluster (the smallest instance) in ScyllaDB Cloud.
 Go to [Deploy in ScyllaDB Cloud with Terraform](/deploy-in-cloud.md) for instructions.

 ### Deploying the Application Locally